Jarron Collins

-Jarron Thomas Collins (born December 2, 1978) is an American professional basketball coach and former player who is an assistant coach for the New Orleans Pelicans of the National Basketball Association (NBA).
+Jarron Thomas Collins (born December 2, 1978) is an American professional basketball coach and former player in the National Basketball Association (NBA).
 He was selected in the second round of the 2001 NBA draft by the Utah Jazz, and played 10 seasons in the NBA.
-He has a twin brother, Jason, who also played in the league.
+His twin brother, Jason, also played in the league.

 Early life

 Jarron Collins was born in Northridge, California.
 He and his twin brother Jason, who also became an NBA player, graduated from Harvard-Westlake School in Los Angeles, California.
 Also on the team was actor Jason Segel, who starred in a slam dunk contest after Collins deferred to allow his teammate to participate.

 Collins shot 72 percent from the floor and averaged 13.8 points and 9.2 rebounds during his senior year in high school.

 College career

 Collins attended Stanford University, where he was a two-time All-American and finished his Stanford career in the top ten all time in four career categories: rebounds, blocked shots, field-goal percentage and games played.

 He was also recruited by UCLA, where he, his brother, and Earl Watson were the guests at the recruiting dinner that led to the firing of Jim Harrick at UCLA.